-How did I become aware of these social-political dimensions of assembling?
-In how far did the focus on objects help me to understand controversies and changing scripts?
-I made various forms of participatory observations and conducted numerous interviews at four different points of time within two years.
-This methodological interplay helped me to come so close to the different scripts and made me understand how DART changes over time.
+How did I become aware of these socio-political dimensions of assembling?
+In how far did the focus on objects and their scripts help me to understand multiple temporalities and the co-existence of presence and absence in the process of DART?
+I made various forms of participatory observations and conducted numerous in-depth interviews at four different points of time of DART's planning, implementation and stabilisation process.
+10 This methodological interplay helped me to come so close to the different scripts and made me understand DART in its different temporal shapes.
 For example, I saw the 138 buses without number plates parking at the terminals before anyone told me about clearance issues.
-I was wondering why they were not based in the depot, which has much better facilities.
-Over the next days, local actors told me, and newspapers reported, about on-going negotiations between UDA-RT and TRA regarding due import duties.
-Through my previous observations of the missing number plates and the dislocation of the buses, I was sensitized to this topic.
+I was wondering why the buses were not based in the depot, which has much better facilities.
+Over the next days, local actors told me, and newspapers reported, about on-going negotiations between the interim service provider (UDA-RT) and Tanzania Revenue Authority (TRA) regarding due import duties.
+Through my previous observations of the missing number plates and the dislocation of the buses, I was sensitised to this topic.
 Through the focus on the physical constitution and materiality of the buses, I was able to develop questions directed at this conflict between service provider and state.

-Moreover, finding the balance between following the process chronologically, which is of big use for understanding, and the assumption of multiple, twisted temporalities of planning and implementation processes, is necessary.
-Wood criticized the allegedly linear and straightforward process of BRT projects when explaining that "[...]
-BRT circulation is a more convoluted and long-lasting process than ordinarily considered" (ibid., 2015, p.
+Moreover, finding the balance between following the process chronologically, which is of big use for understanding the bigger picture, and the assumption of multiple, twisted temporalities of planning and implementation processes, is necessary.
+Wood criticised the allegedly linear and straightforward process of BRT projects when explaining that 'BRT circulation is a more convoluted and long-lasting process than ordinarily considered' (ibid., 2015, p.
 11).
-Just coming back to the example of scripts existing in parallel regarding operations of UDA-RT based upon the role of the amount of buses shows that DART is not a stringent, linear process, but rather a process that continuously goes back and forth, and turns around.
-I noticed several times that various actors have very different levels of knowledge and already decided issues were repeatedly put back on the table.
-Also, different speeds need to be considered as the ISP Agreement first accelerated the process and then, negotiations between UDA-RT and TRA on the ISP Addendum slowed the process down yet again.
+Just coming back to the example of the amount of buses shows that scripts exist in parallel and that DART is not a stringent, linear process, but rather a process that is continuously slowing up and down, moving into new directions.
+I noticed several times that various actors have very different levels of knowledge and already decided issues were repeatedly